creasennaicker/CircusCircus/README.md

 On first run, the default subforums will be created.
 Although custom subforums are not supported through any user interface, it is possible to modify forum/setup.py to create custom subforums.

+## Features to Add

+- comments on each post (many comments to one post)
+- like/dislike/heart/etc emojis on posts
+- direct messages from one user to another
+- insert pix links and/or video links
+- a nice style based on Bootstrap
+- user settings
+- public/private posts
+  - public posts can be seen by people not logged in
+  - private posts can only be seen by users logged in
+- posts can be plain text or markdown

 ## Changes in 2020

 I had to make a bunch of changes in this code to get it running.
 Took far longer than it should.